mochi-hpc/mochi-doc/docs/source/yokan.rst

 Yokan
 =====

-Yokan is a Mochi microservice that provides single-node key/value storage capabilities.
+Yokan is a Mochi microservice that provides single-node key/value and document storage capabilities.
 It is based on Margo, and offers many backends, including RocksDB, LevelDB, BerkeleyDB, LMDB, GDBM, Unqlite, and TKRZW.
 Yokan has been designed to offer as much flexibility as possible.
 Many of its